Black Arrow (1985 film): Plot

 The Earl of Warwick comes to Sir Daniel's castle for a visit during which time Sir Daniel persuades him to outlaw Black Arrow.
 Warwick is eager to help Sir Daniel because he wants to enlist his help in his future revolt against King Edward.

 Joanna overhears Sir Daniel and Warwick planning for her marriage, so she steals Sir Richard's clothing while he is bathing and escapes from the castle.
 Sir Richard is sent by Sir Daniel to recapture her and take her to York where Sir Daniel and Warwick have gone.
 Secretly Sir Daniel sends Scar and men-at-arms to kill Sir Richard and frame Black Arrow for his murder so as to take over his inheritance.

 Joanna succeeds in ambushing Sir Richard, who in turn overpowers her.
 While this is going on Scar shoots Sir Richard in the shoulder, but Joanna comes to his rescue.
 Hearing the approach of Scar and his companions Joanna rides off to draw them away from where Sir Richard lies gravely wounded.
 She is then captured by Scar and his men and taken to York.
 Sir Richard is discovered by Black Arrow and his men, who subsequently capture Scar.
 Sir Richard recovers sufficiently to engage Scar in close combat, which ends in Scar's death.

 In York, Oates reminds Sir Daniel that he will be a bigger land owner than Warwick and, then, double-crosses him by going to Warwick with the information that it was Sir Daniel that had Sir Richard killed.
 Oates is also fortunate in capturing Black Arrow and his companion Will, when the two arrive in York incognito to stop Joanna's marriage to Sir Daniel.
 Sir Richard manages to get to Warwick in York.
 Warwick, who is wary of Sir Daniel, grants Sir Richard's request to release Black Arrow and his companion.
 During Sir Daniel's wedding it is Richard, Black Arrow and Will who stand up to show just cause why Sir Daniel and Joanna should not be joined in marriage.
 Oates also stands up denouncing Sir Daniel as a murderer.
 Sir Daniel dispatches Oates with a tossed dagger.
 Sir Richard fights blade to blade with Sir Daniel but is disarmed and nearly killed, but Black Arrow succeeds in killing Sir Daniel with a black arrow.
-Sir Richard and Joanna marry and ride off into the sunset, Ostensibly headed for Sir Daniel's Castle which Sir Richard has automatically inherited.
+Sir Richard and Joanna marry and ride off into the sunset, ostensibly heading for Sir Daniel's castle which Sir Richard has automatically inherited.